geobtaa/geoblacklight_admin_docs/docs/import.md

 3. Spot check records for errors and consistency

-	- The newly uploaded records will be listed as **Draft** under the Publication State on the main dashboard
+	- The newly uploaded records will be listed as **Draft** under the Publication State on the main Documents view.
 	- Select 'Draft' under Publication State and select an item.
 This will open it in editing view.
 	- Click the button **View in Geoportal**
 	- Inspect the record and test the links.	- Repeat this process for about 3 records.